Find out more about how these liposuction results were achieved;

 - Liposuction can be performed under local anaesthetic only, local anaesthetic + light sedation, or general anaesthetic, and the setting in which it is performed will depend on the extent of the procedure and anaesthetic

-- At Victorian Cosmetic Institute, liposuction is performed by a variety of specialist surgeons and doctors, lead by the renowned Dr Gavin Chan, founder of VCI.
-Our surgical team also includes Dr David Topchian.
+- At Victorian Cosmetic Institute, liposuction is performed by a variety of surgeons and doctors, led by the renowned Dr. Gavin Chan, founder of VCI.
+Our surgical team also includes Dr. David Topchian.

-- Most patients recover in only a few days due to our light touch and specialised procedures.
+- Most patients recover in only a few days due to our light touch procedures.

 - A complete range of advanced procedure options are available providing the fastest possible recovery.

 - The timing of liposuction needs to be considered on an individual basis depending on current weight, planned weight loss, and pregnancies.

 - A consultation with our doctor is required to ascertain your fitness and suitability for the procedure, and for you to discuss your needs and concerns